 On 12 November 1954 a memorial was unveiled at Westminster Abbey for William Caxton, merchant and England's first printer and publisher.
+He also imported books into England and was a bookseller.
 The ceremony was performed by Colonel the Hon.
 J.J.Astor, chairman of the Press Council.
 The white stone tablet is on the wall just outside Poets' Corner door.
 Caxton rented a shop near this spot from 1476 and the Prior of Westminster also received rent from him for tenements and a loft over the gate to the Almonry (near the west end of the Abbey).
 The inscription reads:

 "1476 Near this place William Caxton set up the first printing press in England.
 This stone was placed here to commemorate the great assistance rendered to the Abbey Appeal Fund by the English speaking press throughout the world.
 1954"

 Caxton was born in Kent and after schooling was apprenticed to a London wool merchant.
 Later he spent many years in Bruges and Holland, rising to an eminent position among his fellow merchants.
 He went to Cologne and embraced the new technique of printing and acquired a press in order to publish his translations of various French books.
 Bringing his press to England he rented premises at the sign of the Red Pale in Westminster.
 Between 1473 and his death he published a hundred books.
 He was a member of the Mercers Company.
 His wife's name is not known but his daughter Elizabeth married Gerard Crop.
 Caxton died in the early part of 1492 and was buried in the churchyard of St Margaret's Westminster.

 In St Margaret's church a memorial was erected to Caxton in 1820 and is by the sculptor Henry Westmacott.
 This inscription reads: